QiuYukang/5G-LENA/tutorial/source/tutorial.rst

   NS_LOG_LOGIC("Send ReportBufferStatus = " << r.txQueueSize << ", " << r.txQueueHolDelay);
   m_macSapProvider->ReportBufferStatus(r);

-As it can be noticed, there is no mention of the actual ``m_txBuffer``, which is kept at the RLC layer, until a transmission opportunity is found at the MAC layer, for which there is an upcall to ``LteRlcUm::DoNotifyTxOpportunity()`` done by the MAC scheduler.
-Indeed, the INFO log messages suggest that the buffer acquires two RLC SDUs before a transmission opportunity takes place:
+There is no mention of the actual ``m_txBuffer``, which is kept at the RLC layer, until a transmission opportunity is found at the MAC layer, for which there is an upcall to ``LteRlcUm::DoNotifyTxOpportunity()`` done by the MAC scheduler.
+Indeed, the INFO log messages suggest that the buffer acquires two RLC SDUs before a transmission opportunity takes
+place:

 .. sourcecode:: text